tuskemx/student-tracker-2/README.md

 ## The desired solution

 Northcoders has hired you and your pair as contractors to deliver a prototype for a 'student tracker'.
-A demo of said tracker will be shown to you at the start of the sprint - imagine it was built using a 'no-code' prototyping tool such as [proto.io](https://proto.io).
 At this stage, persistent storage (whether on the server or locally) isn't required, but a working user interface is to demonstrate how the app might work.
+You can integrate local storage if you wish, but to achieve the necessary functionality you shouldn't need to touch the lifecycle apart from render.

 Northcoders' team have given you a list of user stories for the application: